-With two hands, I touched the wall and quickly lifted my head to look at the clock, smiling with delight over what I saw.
-I’d hit almost a 12-second split and had 18 more glorious seconds before I’d push off to swim my next 25-yard butterfly sprint.
+With two hands, I touched the pool ledge and quickly lifted my head to look at the clock, smiling with delight over what I saw.
+I’d hit a 12-second split and had 18 more glorious seconds before I needed to push off to swim my next 25-yard butterfly sprint.
 But this was the first of 50 laps, and I knew not all of them were going to be this easy.

-With Christmas just a few weeks away, we were at the peak of high school season training.
-If you’ve ever known a swimmer, you know that this is the time practices can make someone want to hang up their cap and goggles for good.
+With Christmas just a few weeks away, our team was at the peak of high school season training.
+If you’ve ever known a swimmer, you know that this is when practices can make someone want to hang up their cap and goggles for good.

 Halfway into the series of 25-yard sprints, I began to feel discouraged.
 Maybe I can’t finish this set.
 Maybe I won’t break that school record after all.
 I thought to myself.
 Then I looked up at the team banner hanging below the record board.
 It read: